dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO3 No duplicate base extensions (to avoid ambiguities)
+TODO4 revise preference of extension types over extension methods (should mix and disambiguate duplicates if needed instead) TODO3 No duplicate base extensions (to avoid ambiguities)
 TODO3 issue with variance of extended type if we erase to a ref struct with a ref field.
 TODO4 overload resolution disambiguation between extension and underlying members